This article was last updated by on

 Even the purest of angels have a bit of darkness inside.

-In the same way, though this plant is an angel of the plant kingdom and has many Coconut Palm benefits, it is still clouded by some drawbacks.
+In the same way, though this plant is an angel of the plant kingdom with many Coconut Palm benefits, it is still clouded by some drawbacks.

 Although the fruit can affect some people, the effect may depend on one of the following factors: